alpacahq/marketstore/README.md

 for more details.

 ### GDAX Data Feeder
-The batteries are included so you can start pulling crypto price data from [GDAX](https://docs.gdax.com/#get-historic-rates) right after you install MarketStore.
+The batteries are included, so you can start pulling crypto price data from [GDAX](https://docs.gdax.com/#get-historic-rates) right after you install MarketStore.
 Then you can query DataFrame content over the network at as low latency as your local HDF5 files from disk, and appending new data to the end is two orders of magnitude faster than